sureshdurga/seniorproject2015/BeccaandEd.md

 1. Becca is going to work on updating the pages to match the DB schema
 2. Ed will work on the DB calls and be able to pull ads

+#6/24/2015

+##POA done?

+All planned actions done.

+##POA?

+Pulling from the DB shall commence